The Series Has Landed: Plot

 Settling into their new jobs, Fry, Leela and Bender are introduced to the other Planet Express employees: Doctor John A. Zoidberg, intern Amy Wong and bureaucrat Hermes Conrad.
 It becomes apparent that the ship needs a captain, and Leela is chosen.
 On their first mission, a delivery to the Moon, Fry undergoes severe culture shock.
 No longer a daring voyage of exploration, lunar travel has become a day trip to a Disneyland-esque amusement park called Luna Park.
-By the 31st century, the actual details of Project Apollo are lost (to the extent where people believe that Ralph Kramden was the first man in space) and have been replaced by musicals about whalers on the Moon and goofy gophers.
+By the 31st century, the actual details of Project Apollo are lost (to the extent where people believe that Ralph Kramden was the first man in space) and have been replaced by musicals about whalers on the Moon and goofy gophers, and the romantic and poetic symbolism of the moon has been forgotten.
 This greatly upsets Fry, who wants to see "the real Moon".

-In spite of Leela's orders to the contrary, Fry hijacks a car from the lunar rover ride and forces it off its track, taking Leela with him.
+In spite of Leela's orders to the contrary, Fry hijacks a car from the Lunar Rover ride and forces it off its track, taking Leela with him.
 They fall into a crater, forcing Leela to use up most of their oxygen to save them.
 Meanwhile, Amy loses the keys to the ship and has to recover them from a video arcade claw game.
 Bender attempts to help her, but is caught reaching through the prize slot and ejected from the park, leaving him stranded on the Moon's surface.
 Running low on oxygen, Fry and Leela take refuge on a hydroponic farm.
 Bender arrives and proceeds to seduce one of the farmer's robot daughters, resulting in him, Fry and Leela going on the run.
 Whilst trying to out-distance themselves from both the farmer's shotgun and the lunar terminator, Leela berates Fry for refusing to accept that, apart from the amusement park, the Moon is nothing but a wasteland.
 As night falls on the Moon, Fry and Leela find the Apollo 11 Lunar Module Eagle and take shelter inside it, while Bender goes back to flirt with the farmer's daughters.
-Fry apologizes to Leela for hijacking the car from the ride and explains his childhood dream of being an astronaut.
-Leela sympathizes with him and begins to see the beauty of the moon herself, as they watch an Earthrise together.
+Fry apologizes to Leela for hijacking the car from the ride and explains his childhood dream of being an astronaut, and how the moon, in his time, was a symbol of beauty and romance, but he is disheartened to discover that the moon is nothing like what he imagined.
+Leela sympathizes with him and begins to see the beauty of the Moon herself, as together they watch an Earthrise amongst sparkling stars and the moon's rolling white hills.
 Eventually, Amy manages to rescue them and Bender with her newly-developed crane operation skills, just before the farmer can kill them.